-Welcome to the Advanced Manufacturing interdisciplinary program at Mines.
-We are excited to kick off this new program beginning Fall 2018.
+Welcome to the Advanced Manufacturing program at Mines.

-The Advanced Manufacturing interdisciplinary program was created to address the needs of the next generation of manufacturing technologies.
-Initially, the program will have a strong focus in additive manufacturing—one of the most disruptive technologies currently driving industry.
-Our program at Mines will offer a non-thesis master’s degree and a four-course professional certificate.
-Both options will expose students to a survey in additive manufacturing along with focused courses in design, materials, and data informatics.
-These courses will arm engineers with the tools necessary to make informed decisions on how best to leverage and benefit from these new technologies.
+The Advanced Manufacturing program was created to address the interdisciplinary training needed for the next generation of manufacturing engineers working with these new disruptive technologies.
+Currently the program has a strong focus in additive manufacturing, though the curriculum is continuously evolving.
+The Advanced Manufacturing program at Mines offers a non-thesis master’s degree and four-course professional certificates.
+Both options expose students to a survey of additive manufacturing topics along with focused courses in design, materials, and data informatics.
+Electives are available across a wide range of traditional engineering disciplines, and can be tailored to each student’s interests.
+These courses provide engineers with the tools necessary to make informed decisions on how best to leverage and benefit from these new manufacturing technologies.

-We have designed our program with the working professional in mind.
-The four core courses will be offered either early in the morning or late in the afternoon and will run concurrently when possible to minimize workday disruption.
-Online options are being planned for the near future.
+We have designed the Advanced Manufacturing program with the working professional in mind.
+Core courses are offered either early in the morning or late in the afternoon, and run consecutively when possible to minimize workday disruption.
+Several courses are offered online and more are in development.